playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 But I'm getting ahead of myself; first, let's answer some fundamental questions.

-# Why should I learn web development today?
+# Why Should I Learn Web Development Today?

 Learning web development is a vital skill in software engineering.
 Even if you don't end up working on web tech yourself, the likelihood of a project eventually utilizing web tech is exceptionally high.
 Knowing and understanding the limitations of a web's frontend can make communicating with those teams simpler, make structuring effective backend APIs easier, and allows you to transfer that knowledge to other UI development.